aiwilliams/dataset/README.markdown

     require 'dataset'
     class Spec::Example::ExampleGroup
       include Dataset
+      datasets_directory "#{RAILS_ROOT}/spec/datasets"
     end

-If you were a user of my Scenarios plugin, and want to do as little as possible to get going (assumes you are using rspec_on_rails):
+If you were a user of the Scenarios plugin, and want to do as little as possible to get going (assumes you are using rspec_on_rails):

     require 'dataset'
     Scenario = Scenarios = Dataset